Trikke76/Zabbix-Book/docs/01-Getting started with Zabbix.md

 ```
 # su - postgres
 # createuser --pwprompt zabbix-srv
-Enter password for new role: <zbxSRV70!>
+Enter password for new role: <server-password>
-Enter it again: <zbxSRV70!>
+Enter it again: <server-password>
 ```
 Let's do the same for our frontend let's create a user to connect to the database:

 ```
 # createuser --pwprompt zabbix-web
-Enter password for new role: <zbxWEB70!>
+Enter password for new role: <frontend-password>
-Enter it again: <zbxWEB70!>
+Enter it again: <frontend-password>
 ```

 Next we have to unzip the database schema files.
 Run as user root followin command::